-Now that your seeds have been scattered and your wildflowers are here, it’s time to talk about looking after your wildflowers.
-The ongoing care of your wildflowers depends on a number of things, like the current season and the timing of when you scattered your seeds.
+Now that your seeds have been sown and your wildflowers are here, it’s time to talk about looking after your wildflowers.
+The ongoing care of your wildflowers depends on a number of things, like the current season and the timing of when you sowed your seeds.
 Read on to learn more!

 CUTTING BACK YOUR WILDFLOWERS